loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/pr-environments/README.md

 The second approach leverages a pre-existing shared Argo CD instance that has been integrated with a vCluster Platform project for creating the PR vCluster, but it actually installs Argo CD into the PR vCluster (using a Virtual Cluster Template App) and the PR preview app is deployed into the vCluster using the embbedded (and completely ephemeral) Argo CD instance.

+## PR vCluster with Shared Argo CD

+The only thing deployed into the vCluster is the PR preview app itself.

+Flow - a specific label is add

+## PR vCluster with Embedded Argo CD

 This example leverages the vCluster Platform Argo CD integration that automatically adds a vCluster instance to an Argo CD instance as an Application deployment server target to create dynamic ephemeral Kubernetes clusters for GitHub Pull Requests.
 This requires that the [Argo CD instance has been integrated with a vCluster Platform Project](https://www.vcluster.com/docs/platform/integrations/argocd#enable-argo-cd-integration-per-project).
 The vCluster Platform will then create an Argo CD Cluster `Secret` when a vCluster instance in the vCluster Platform Project is either manually or automatically added to the integrated Argo CD instance.
 This integration also includes the syncing of the `VirtualClusterInstance` Kubernetes custom resource definition (CRD) `metadata.labels` to the Argo CD Cluster `Secret`.
 These `labels` can then be used with the [Argo CD Application Set Cluster Generator](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators-Cluster/#pass-additional-key-value-pairs-via-values-field) as they are in this example.

 This example also leverages two Argo CD ApplicationSets to dynamically create a virtual Kubernetes cluster (or vCluster) per Pull Request and deploy the Pull Request associated application to that vCluster.
 This example leverages two different Argo CD ApplicationSets: